cnchenpu/sys-net-admin/uefi.md

 ## GPT (GUID Partition Table) disk with UEFI
-- Supports unlimited number of partitions, and support the disk over 2 Terabyte.
+- UEFI support the boot disk over 2.2 Terabyte.
+- GPT disks use logical block addressing (LBA).
+- To preserve backward compatibility with MBR disks, the first sector (LBA 0) of GPT is reserved for MBR data and it is called “protective MBR”.
+- The primary GPT table includes, by default, 128 partition entries.
 (MBR can only has 4 partitions)
+- The secondary GPT table is identical to the primary GPT table.
+It is used as a backup table for recovery.
 - Uses CRC32 fields for improved data integrity.

 ![](https://vjauj58549.i.lithium.com/community/image/serverpage/image-id/20344iBD7B85E66A89702E/image-size/large?v=1.0&px=999)